Preferences Preferences To safeguard0

 An exceptional natural and cultural heritage

-Today, Lège-Cap-Ferret is a popular destination, appreciated for its unspoilt natural setting and authentic atmosphere.
+Today, Lège-Cap Ferret is a popular destination, appreciated for its unspoilt natural setting and authentic atmosphere.
 The peninsula is home to an exceptional natural heritage.

-If you're into water sports, you're sure to find what you're looking for!
+If you're into water sports, you're sure to find what you're looking for !
 There are plenty of opportunities for sailing, surfing and windsurfing.

 From pine forests to oyster-farming villages and wild beaches.
 This area offers a multitude of landscapes and activities to suit all tastes!